huridocs/uwazi-documentation/admin-docs/managing-settings.md

 Step 2: You will see a list of all the current users who have access to your collection.

-Step 3: You can create new users by clicking the green **Add User** button at the bottom.
+Step 3: You can create new users by clicking the **Add User** button at the bottom.
 Here, you can also edit or delete users, as necessary.

 Step 4: Enter a username, their email address and select a role (**Admin**, **Editor** or **Collaborator**) for them.

-Step 5: Once this information is entered, click the green **Save** button and an email will be sent to that person with a link that allows them to set their own password.
+Step 5: Once this information is entered, click the **Save** button and an email will be sent to that person with a link that allows them to set their own password.

 ### Create new user groups